 Dr. George Morrison opened the Morrison Hospital in Whitefield in 1903 to provide the best possible health care for his fellow citizens.
 Over the next 100+ years the Morrison has evolved to meet the changing needs of its citizenry, including the opening of a second campus in 2018.

 “My service on the Board of Trustees began in December 2015 just as construction plans for the Summit project were being finalized,” writes Brian Fogg, Chair of the Board of Trustees in the 2019 Annual Report, which has just been released.
 “It was a bold move, but we were taking our future into our own hands and strengthening the organization’s ability to be self-sustaining while providing additional and affordable senior living options in the North Country.
-The two campuses are inextricably linked in terms of residents, services, staff and finances.
-This linkage allows us to provide a continuum of care for our seniors so that they are able to age in place and stay in the region they love.”
+The two campuses are inextricably linked in terms of residents, services, staff and finances.”

 Today, The Morrison Communities offers options for independent living, assisted living, memory care, skilled nursing, long- and short-term rehabilitation, outpatient rehabilitation, and respite care.